 Graduation requirements from KYCOM include successful completion of COMLEX-USA Level 1, Level 2 CE, and Level 2 PE.
 KYCOM requires Level 1 to be taken upon successful completion of years one and two of osteopathic medical education.
-KYCOM requires Level 2 CE and Level 2 PE to be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core rotations and the Capstone course that completes the third year of study.
+KYCOM requires Level 2 CE to be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core rotations.
+The Capstone course must be completed before taking COMLEX Level 2 PE.